Clean-Hands/p2p_client/doc/plan.md

 * Networking can be opaque
   * Writing our own network code sounds daunting right now
 * Breaking up work effectively to allow us to work independently
-  * Networking seems very interrelated—it seems natural that the same person could write client and server.
+  * Networking seems very interrelated — e.g. it seems natural that the same person could write client and server.

 ## Communication Plan and Meeting Schedule
 * Group chat